ShengHuaWu/Schedule/README.md

 Instead, the Apollo iOS client uses the information from my GraphQL queries to generate the Swift types.
 However, I have to go through some configuration steps at first.
 Create a new Xcode project called Schedule and install the Apollo iOS client via Carthage.
-After that, Install apollo-codegen by typing `npm install -g apollo-codegen` in my Terminal.
+After that, Install `apollo-codegen` by typing `npm install -g apollo-codegen` in the Terminal.
 Then, create a New Run Script Phase in the Schedule target and copy the following code snippet into the field.
 ```
 APOLLO_FRAMEWORK_PATH="$(eval find $FRAMEWORK_SEARCH_PATHS -name "Apollo.framework" -maxdepth 1)"